page_title_detailed

 • Non-metal (natural) mineral-based clips

-On the day of lumpectomy, your radiologist or surgeon can precisely locate the cancer using imaging and a needle-guided wire or a wireless probe that detects the marker.
+If the cancer cannot be felt through the skin or if a marker was placed in the cancerous area, your radiologist or surgeon will locate it just before surgery.
+To locate it, they can use imaging and a needle-guided wire or a wireless probe that detects the marker.

 In wire localization, a radiologist uses imaging and a needle to insert and guide a wire into the breast where the marker is.
 The needle is then removed, and the wire is left inside of the breast and partially sticking out of the breast.
 This procedure is always done on the day of surgery due to the risk of wire dislodgement if a person were to go home with a wire in the breast.